Anntey/celebrity-gan/README.md

 __Solution__: RaLSGAN[<sup> [2]</sup>](https://arxiv.org/abs/1807.00734) (Relativistic Average Least Squares GAN)

 __Success__: Decent.
 The network had obvious problems with smiling (teeth) and clothing (particularly women's).
-The images were also quite heterogenous which a simple center crop can't resolve.
+The images were also quite heterogenous which is a problem a simple center crop can't resolve.
 Results could be improved by cropping just the faces with a detector or available metadata.

 ![](example_output.png)